-Flight Mode Orientation Director Quantitative Launch Spatial Orientation Direction of trajectory Accuracy of position on trajectory Proper power Condition of ship and power plant Transition to orbit Spatial Orientation Direction of Accuracy of position Situation display Direction of thrust Proper power Time of entry in orbit Condition of ship and power plant Orbit Spatial Orientation Position in orbit (Situation Display) Direction of orbit Direction of thrust Position on trajectory Position in orbit Proper power Condition of ship and power plant Departure from orbit Spatial Orientation Position in new trajectory Direction of trajectory Direction of thrust Proper power Fuel remaining (relative requirement for total trip) Position in trajectory lated surface plane to supply the necessary inputs to his visual sense and add to his emotional stability.
+Flight Mode Orientation Director Quantitative Launch Spatial Orientation Direction of trajectory Accuracy of position on trajectory Proper power Condition of ship and power plant Transition to orbit Spatial Orientation Situation display Direction of trajectory Direction of thrust Accuracy of position on trajectory Proper power Time of entry in orbit Condition of ship and power plant Orbit Spatial Orientation Position in orbit (Situation Display) Direction of orbit Direction of thrust Position on trajectory Position in orbit Proper power Condition of ship and power plant Departure from orbit Spatial Orientation Position in new trajectory Direction of trajectory Direction of thrust Proper power Fuel remaining (relative requirement for total trip) Position in trajectory lated surface plane to supply the necessary inputs to his visual sense and add to his emotional stability.
 This plane would be the Contact Analogue.